ButinVladimir/cyberiada/ROADMAP.md

 Each city is described as square map of 100x100 cells.
 City is divided into districts.
 Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ or training facility.
 In addition, each district has it's own multipliers to requirements and gain multipliers.

 Each city has it's own line of rewards, each reward requires increasing amount of credibility.
 These rewards are **not** reset after revisiting city with one exception.
+Getting each new reward will increase difficulty level of the city after relocating.
+Player can achieve multiple rewards in same run.

+Each city district has it's own set of order counters.

 ## Facilities

-Weapon shop, pharmacy, hostpitals and training facilities have quality.
+Arms shop, pharmacy, hostpitals and training facilities have quality.
 Shops can sell items limited by quality.
 Training facilities can increase skill or attribute to level depending on difficulty level and quality.
 Quality can be increased by working for them.

 Training facilities can increase only one selected attribute or skill.